Ivandepv/encrypt-desencrypt-sh/README.md

 You will need also use the a bash terminal to do this, because the archives are written in bash or .sh.

-check if your system use python or python3 because we use python command in bash to execute and show the ui.
+Check if your system use python or python3 because we use python command in bash to execute and show the ui.

+For the moment, just UNIX systems can be able to use this program.

 # Create files